PapirusDevelopmentTeam/papirus-icon-theme/README.md

 | Ubuntu 18.04+ | Yangfl               | `sudo apt install papirus-icon-theme` |
 | Void Linux    | Giuseppe Fierro      | `sudo xbps-install -S papirus-icon-theme` |

+> [!NOTE]
-**NOTE:** If you are a maintainer and want to be in the list, please create an issue or make a pull request.
+> If you are a maintainer and want to be in the list, please create an issue or make a pull request.

 ## Hardcoded icons